-UCLA School of Law is happy to announce Full tuition grant Programs for the academic year.
-The US, as well as non-US students, are eligible to apply for this application program.
+UCLA School of Law is happy to announce Full Tuition Scholarship Programs for the academic year.
+The US, as well as non-US students, are eligible to apply for this scholarship program.

 Well-paid offer to get an education in the USA.